Follow along on

 We have the videos of Conservation Congress and more results coming soon!

 Preserving & Protecting Our Natural Resources Through Advocacy & Regulation

 For reference view the Full Conservation Congress Agenda Here

 Conservation Congress 2014: Setting the Stage

-The IDNR hosedt a series of live, interactive webcasts – "Thursdays with IDNR" – which focused on topics that were discussed at last year’s regional meetings.
+The IDNR hosted a series of live, interactive webcasts – "Thursdays with IDNR" – which focused on topics that were discussed at last year’s regional meetings.
 After reviewing feedback from the public who attended the meetings, the agencyhas been seeking new ways to enhance its communications efforts to provide Illinois residents a greater window into the work IDNR is performing.
-The live webcasts l feature IDNR staff, and were be held every Thursday from January 23 to February 20 at noon to 1:00 PM.
+The live webcasts featured IDNR staff, and were held every Thursday from January 23 to February 20.

 Please take a look at the webcast videos below.